zathio/frontendmentor-challenges/README.md

 You can find below the live versions of my solutions :

-**Easybank Landing Page** : A digital banking landing page with responsive design.
-See it live [here](https://zathio.github.io/frontendmentor-challenges/easybank-landing-page/).
+[**Easybank Landing Page**](https://zathio.github.io/frontendmentor-challenges/easybank-landing-page/) : A digital banking landing page with responsive design.